domsson/carage/README.md

 Copyright / License
 -------------------
-You may use all code from within the `carage` package in any way you want.
+You **may use** all code from within the `carage` package in any way you want.
 All of this code has been written by us¹ or is from sources that freely distribute their code as well (such code should have a link to the source in the preceding comment).
 Code in the `lenz` package has been written by our professor, hence you would need to contact him to ask him about the license details if you were to use or distribute this code.
-You may **not** use or redistribute The included 3D models or textures, other than for testing this application on your machine.
+You **may not** use or redistribute The included 3D models or textures, other than for locally testing this application on your machine.

 Some useful resources
 ---------------------